You are here

 2.1 Peer review policy

-It should be noted that our refereeing process, common to many other publishers, is single-anonymize, that is, the referees remain anonymous and their identities are not released to authors.
+Our refereeing process is single-anonymize, that is, the referees remain anonymous and their identities are not released to authors.
 The referees, however, are informed of the authors’ names and affiliations.

 2.2 Authorship